βΈ» Over 40 Years of Experience Veteran of the United States Army FREE Consultations

 I am also a graduate of the American Academy McAllister Institute of Funeral Service.
 I am a member of the Sigma Pi Phi fraternity (“Boulé”), the 100 Black Men, and a lifetime member of the NAACP.
 In addition, I belong to the New York State Bar Association, Long Beach Lawyers, and Nassau County Bar Association, and the former chair of its Banking Law Committee.
 During the 1960s, I was active in the Civil Rights movement as a member of C.O.R.E. as a civil rights worker.

-Professionally, I am a lawyer with more than 38 years of experience.
+Professionally, I am a lawyer with more than 40 years of experience.
 I have been admitted to New York, Washington, D.C., and several federal courts.
 I handled matters outside those jurisdictions in California, Florida, Maryland, Massachusetts, New Jersey, Pennsylvania, and Texas, and I have been led counsel for matters in the Bahamas and Germany.
 I am an expert trial attorney.
+I am the featured lawyer in the publication known as Who's Who in American Law 2022.

 Regarding discrimination matters, as a defense attorney, I successfully defended the Times Mirror Co. and its subsidiary Newsday and the Nassau County Board of Elections.
 As a plaintiff’s attorney, I successfully prosecuted several discrimination lawsuits.
 In 2008, forced NYS’s Roslyn School District to adopt its first anti-discrimination policy.
 Other cases were defeating Heublein when it claimed that my client’s trademark, “Club Beer” infringed on their use of the term Club.